Section 15: Date of filing application

 The parent and divisional applications or two or more applications divided from the same parent, may not claim the same invention see 18.91-18.97.1.

-There is no requirement that the parent or divisional application should not unnecessarily repeat description appearing in the other application or for inclusion of a cross-reference if matter is described which is claimed in the other application.
+In a patent or divisional application, there is no requirement to remove description appearing in the other application or for inclusion of a cross-reference if matter is described which is claimed in the other application.
 However, as for any other application, it should be considered whether the presence of extraneous description which does not relate to the invention claimed in the particular application may cast doubt on the scope of the claims.
 It is therefore helpful for the description and drawings of a divisional application to be filed in a form appropriate to the application, e.g. in terms of identification of the embodiments relevant to the claimed invention.

 Procedure in examining groups